jochym/qecalc/DOC/sphinx/quickTutorial.rst

 Torque
 --------
-QECalc can use torque for launching jobs.
-By default, on each its launch, torque launcher will wait till job's completion and check it's exit status.
+QECalc can use torque.
+By default, on each task launch, torque launcher will wait till the job's completion and check it's exit status.

 Example of configuration file using Torque::